nstbayless/playdate-cpp/readme.md

 # Playdate-C++

 You want to use C++ on the playdate!
-Great, except you keep getting linker errors about exception handling, and your global variables aren't getting initialized properly, and `__attribute__((constructor))` isn't helping, and...
+That's basically just C with extra steps right?
+Great, great, ok, except you keep getting linker errors about exception handling, and your global variables aren't getting initialized properly, and `__attribute__((constructor))` isn't helping, and...

 ## The Easy Solution